rfl-urbaniak/teaching/menu/criminology.md

 ## Introduction to Bayesian data analysis for criminology

-### Exam registration form
+### Exam answers

-If you are willing to participate in the final exam, please fill out this registration form:

-- <a href="https://docs.google.com/forms/d/e/1FAIpQLSenChmOf9-BYm-ybIJU5t_GnJJB1mU5hXI70RCh_te0wDIOqw/viewform?usp=sf_link">Registration form</a>

-### Second version of the project

-Here you can submit your second version of the project through the Google Form.
+You can submit your answers to the exam via this link

-- <a href="https://docs.google.com/forms/d/e/1FAIpQLSdPrufxxqt5JO6wV2I4y5g3U5RanDiknAAJzC7OncjRJJ4vxQ/viewform?usp=sf_link">Form for Submitting Projects</a>
+- <a href="https://forms.gle/CzfWRb7PyWHpTRx3A">Form for submitting exam answers</a>

 ### Tutorial points (23.05)